Travis Jankowski: Minor leagues

-San Diego Padres (2015–2019)
+Major leagues

 Ahead of the September roster expansion, the Padres called Jankowski up in mid-August, serving as both an immediate replacement for Will Venable, who had been traded to the Texas Rangers, and as a possible future center field option to replace likely trade target B. J. Upton.
 Jankowski made his major league debut on August 22, 2015, batting ninth in the order against the St. Louis Cardinals.
-He singled in his first two at bats, joining John Sipin and Wiki Gonzalez as the third Padre in franchise history to record hits in his first two major league plate appearances.
+He singled in his first two at bats, joining John Sipin and Wiki González as the third Padre in franchise history to record hits in his first two major league plate appearances.
 He also became the first Padre since Tony Gwynn to record two hits and an RBI in his debut game.
 The 9–3 victory ended up becoming the Padres' 500th win at their home stadium of Petco Park.
 Jankowski's first major league home run came the following month, knocking in three runs against the San Francisco Giants on September 13.
 Those would be the only runs scored by the Padres that day, in an eventual 10–3 loss.
-In his first year in the major leagues, Jankowski batted .211 in 90 at bats, with two home runs and 12 RBIs, and stole two bases in 96 games.
+In his first year in the major leagues, Jankowski batted .211 in 90 at bats, with two home runs and 12 RBIs, and stole two bases in 34 games.

-In 2016, Jankowski was selected to the Padres' 25-man opening day roster out of spring training.
+In 2016, Jankowski was selected to the Padres' 25-man Opening Day roster out of spring training.
 For the first part of the season, he was primarily used as a pinch hitter, with a handful of outfield appearances late in the game.
-After starting center fielder Jon Jay suffered a fractured forearm on June 19 when he was hit by a pitch from Gio Gonzalez, Jankowski was called up from the bench to start in center field.
+After starting center fielder Jon Jay suffered a fractured forearm on June 19 when he was hit by a pitch from Gio González, Jankowski was called up from the bench to start in center field.
 As an everyday player, he continued to impress with his frequent base-stealing.
-Jankowski stole home place twice that August.
+Jankowski stole home plate twice that August.
 First, on August 1, Wil Myers placed himself in a rundown situation as a distraction, allowing Jankowski to run home in the eighth inning of a 7–3 win over the Milwaukee Brewers.
 Then, on August 10, he broke for home in the eighth inning of a 4–0 victory over the Pittsburgh Pirates, and was called safe when Pittsburgh catcher Eric Fryer missed the throw to home plate.
 In addition to his base stealing, Jankowski's 24-game hitting streak between July 31 and August 26 was the longest by a Padres rookie since Roberto Alomar in 1988.
 Jankowski batted .245 for the season in 383 plate appearances, with two home runs and 12 RBIs, and he stole 30 bases in 131 games.